-If you’re like most people, you made New Year resolutions to lose weight, eat healthier and exercise more.
-But, did you make some resolutions to shape up your professional life, as well?
+If you’re like most people, you made New Year’s resolutions to lose weight, eat healthier, and exercise more.
+But did you make some resolutions to shape up your professional life, as well?
 January is a good time to take stock and plot some moves to advance your career.

-Suggested resolutions for getting ahead in the upcoming year:
+Here are ten resolutions for getting ahead in the New Year:

 1. Maximize your hours worked – While most attorneys log long hours, not all hours are created equal.
 To get the most out of the hours you put in, you need to work not just hard, but smart.
 Look at your firm’s culture and Return to Office policies to determine when to put in the face time and when it’s OK to work remotely.
 Note also which practices, clients, and partners count the most.
 You have only so much time and energy, so you need to spend it when and where it counts.

 4. Manage perceptions – Your reputation, or professional image, is based on perceptions of your competence and character as judged by your clients, superiors, subordinates, and colleagues.
 Just as you proactively develop the technical expertise and interpersonal skills you need for success, you must take responsibility for shaping the positive perceptions you want others to have about you.

-5. Boost your business acumen – Law school teaches you to think like a lawyer but, to succeed in today’s legal marketplace, you must also think like a businessperson.
+5. Boost your business acumen and tech savvy– Law school teaches you to think like a lawyer but, to succeed in today’s legal marketplace, you must also think like a businessperson.
 As the profession becomes increasingly bottom-line-oriented, business and management skills are becoming essential to advancement within your organization and for optimally servicing your clients’ needs.
 Don’t neglect your skills with the newest technology, either.
 Lawyers who ignore the latest advancements, including the use of artificial intelligence in law practice, will be left behind.

-6. Fine tune your people skills – Personal qualities such as leadership, listening and communication also are required for a successful law career.
+6. Fine tune your people skills – Personal qualities such as leadership, listening, and communication also are required for a successful law career.
 Clients are looking for service and responsiveness.
 All the legal knowledge in the world will do you and your clients no good if you cannot relate to one another.
-Moreover, you must be able to get along in the office and communicate with superiors, colleagues, more junior attorneys, paralegals, and staff in order to get your work done efficiently.
+Moreover, you must be able to get along within your firm and communicate with superiors, colleagues, more junior attorneys, paralegals, and professional staff in order to get your work done efficiently.